jozefchmelar/in_contra_co_variance/Covariance and contravariance for dumm.md

 Unfortunately you'll get this error
 `cannot convert from 'FileRepository<Employee>' to 'IRepository<RemoteEmployee>'`.

 The `FileRepository` implements the interface `IRepository<Employee>` so only an Employee can be added into the repository.
 You can say that is very rigid.
-It wont allow any variance, therefore it is **Invariant**.
+It won't allow any variance, therefore it is **Invariant**.

 The `IWriteOnlyRepository` has currently the same problem as `IRepository` it does not allow any variance.
 Since we have an `out` modifier on the `IReadOnlyRepository`, don't we have an `in` modifier we can use?